 This research addresses a statistical question, not a qualitative one.
 The Carnegie Classifications have changed over time as more data have become available, and it is likely that they will change in the future.
 The efficacy of including different variables into the SEM-based classification system is not something that we assessed; however, the method discussed here would still work if new variables were included in a reasonable way.

 Moreover, other methods could be applied to the classification piece.
 Mixture modeling is not the only method for determining clusters with univariate data, even though it does provide a reasonable number of clusters.
 Further work could focus on comparing different univariate clustering on the SEM scores or focus on bivariate clustering algorithms to the Carnegie indices.

+References added by Laura

+Bartlett, M. S. (1937).
+The statistical conception of mental factors.
+British journal of Psychology, 28(1), 97-104.

+Chen, F. F., Sousa, K. H., & West, S. G. (2005).
+Teacher's corner: Testing measurement invariance of second-order factor models.
+Structural equation modeling, 12(3), 471-492.

+DiStefano, C., Zhu, M., & Mindrila, D. (2009).
+Understanding and using factor scores: Considerations for the applied researcher.
+Practical Assessment, Research & Evaluation, 14(20), 2.